Skip to main content

 Mental illness

-The term "depression" is a bit overused, we often say "I'm depressed", but this illness represents a real public health issue.
-Depression is the most common psychiatric disorder and it is estimated that one person in 10 will be affected in their lifetime, with a ratio of 2 women to 1 man.
+The term ‘depression’ is a bit overused.
+We often say ‘I’m depressed’, but this illness is a major public health issue.
+Depression is the most common psychiatric disorder and it is estimated that 1 in 10 people will be affected at some point in their lifetime, with a female-to-male ratio of 2 to 1.

 Figures